 One of the most important considerations in choosing a technology is security.
 OPC UA is firewall-friendly while addressing security concerns by providing a suite of controls:

-- Transport: numerous protocols are defined providing options such as the ultra-fast OPC-binary transport or the more universally compatible SOAP-HTTPS, for example
+- Transport: numerous protocols are defined providing options such as the ultra-fast OPC-binary transport or the more universally compatible JSON over Websockets, for example

-- Session Encryption: messages are transmitted securely at 128 or 256 bit encryption levels
+- Session Encryption: messages are transmitted securely at various encryption levels

 - Sequenced Packets: exposure to message replay attacks is eliminated with sequencing

-- Authentication: each UA client and server is identified through OpenSSL certificates providing control over which applications and systems are permitted to connect with each other
+- Authentication: each UA client and server is identified through X509 certificates providing control over which applications and systems are permitted to connect with each other

-- User Control: applications can require users to authenticate (login credentials, certificate, etc.) and can further restrict and enhance their capabilities with access rights and address-space “views”
+- User Control: applications can require users to authenticate (login credentials, certificate, web token etc.) and can further restrict and enhance their capabilities with access rights and address-space “views”

 - Auditing: activities by user and/or system are logged providing an access audit trail